philipmat/philipmat.github.io/_posts/2018-10-18-searching_users_in_active_directory.md

 has more [straighforward properties][user_principal_props]:
 `Surname`, `GivenName`, etc,
-although it might not have some of the properties stored in LDAP, for example the above mentioned *c = countryName*.
+although it might not have some of the properties stored in LDAP, for example the afore mentioned *c = countryName*.

 Due to its more straightforward nature, I will be personally employing `PrincipalSearcher` for simple search queries